By the Numbers

 Lives Saved

-As Philadelphia’s largest rescue partner, PAWS saves at-risk animals from the city’s animal control shelter, provides all the veterinary care they need, and finds them loving homes.
+As Philadelphia’s largest rescue partner, PAWS saves at-risk animals, primarily from the city’s animal control shelter, provides all the veterinary care they need, and finds them loving homes.
 We focus on populations least likely to survive: adult dogs, cats with treatable illnesses, fragile kittens too young for adoption, and animals with injuries or other special medical needs.

-2,309 Rescued in 2022
+2,378 Rescued in 2023

 Dogs